2023 Memorial of Hubert Jerzy Wagner

 The XX Memorial of Hubert Jerzy Wagner was a volleyball tournament held at Tauron Arena in Kraków, Poland from 18 to 20 August 2023.
-Like the previous editions, 4 teams participated including 2023 Volleyball Nations League gold medalist Poland, 2020 Olympic gold medalist and 2022 Volleyball Nations League winner France, 2022 FIVB Volleyball Men's World Championship gold medalist Italy, and two times 2019, 2021 EuroVolley silver medalist Slovenia.
-This year tournament was held a week before the 2023 EuroVolley.
+As in the previous editions, four teams participated, including 2023 Volleyball Nations League gold medalist Poland, 2020 Olympic gold medalist and 2022 Volleyball Nations League winner France, 2022 FIVB Volleyball Men's World Championship gold medalist Italy, and two-time (2019, 2021 EuroVolley) silver medalist Slovenia.
+This year's tournament was held a week before the 2023 EuroVolley.